Portrait of Sepehr Ilami

 Conference Presentations

-Poster • 2025 Research Expo - Northeastern MIE Department • Dec 2025 Northeastern University
+Poster.
+2025 Research Expo - Northeastern MIE Department, Northeastern University, Dec 2025.

-Talk • International Engineering Systems Conference (CESUN 2025) • June 2025 George Mason University
+Talk.
+International Engineering Systems Conference (CESUN 2025), George Mason University, June 2025.

-Poster • 2024 Research Expo - Northeastern MIE Department • Dec 2024 Northeastern University
+Poster.
+2024 Research Expo - Northeastern MIE Department, Northeastern University, Dec 2024.

-Poster • International Conference on Computational Social Science (IC2S2) • May 2024 University of Pennsylvania
+Poster.
+International Conference on Computational Social Science (IC2S2), University of Pennsylvania, May 2024.

 Get In Touch